 Clifford and Quadratic Composite Operators with Applications to non-Hermitian Physics.

-Research project on non-Hermitian physics and composite operators and their gap functions
+Research project on non-Hermitian physics and composite operators, their gap functions and joint approximate eigenvectors

 Advisors: Dr. Terry A. Loring, Dr. Alexander Cerjan

 A variety of physical phenomena, such as amplification, absorption, and radiation, can be effectively described using non-Hermitian operators.
-However, the introduction of non-uniform non-Hermiticity can lead to the formation of exceptional points in a system’s spectrum, where two or more eigenvalues become degenerate and their associated eigenvectors coallesce causing the underlying operator or matrix to become defective.
-Here, we explore extensions of the Clifford and quadratic \(\epsilon\)-pseudospectrum, previously defined for Hermitian operators, to accommodate non-Hermitian operators and matrices, including the possibility that the underlying operators may possess exceptional points in their spectra.
-In particular, we provide a framework for finding approximate joint eigenstates of a \(d\)-tuple of Hermitian operators \(A\) and non-Hermitian operators \(B\), and show that their Clifford and quadratic \(\epsilon\)-pseudospectra are still well-defined despite any non-normality.
+However, the introduction of non-uniform non-Hermiticity can lead to the formation of exceptional points in a system’s spectrum, where two or more eigenvalues become degenerate and their associated eigenvectors coalesce causing the underlying operator or matrix to become defective.
+We explore extensions of the Clifford and quadratic ϵ-pseudospectrum, previously defined for Hermitian operators.
+We provide a framework for finding approximate joint eigenvectors of a d-tuple of Hermitian operators A and non-Hermitian operators B, and show that their Clifford and quadratic ϵ-pseudospectra are still well-defined despite any non-normality.
 We prove that the non-Hermitian quadratic gap is local with respect to the probe location when there are perturbations to one or more of the underlying operators.
-Altogether, this framework enables the exploration of non-Hermitian physical systems’ ϵ-pseudospectra, including but not limited to photonic systems where gain, loss, and radiation are prominent physical phenomena.
+This framework enables the exploration of non-Hermitian physical systems’ ϵ-pseudospectra, including but not limited to photonic systems.